tessie-dev/turbine3_capstone_safetrade/README.md

 **When a buyer calls `fund_escrow` and the status changes to `Funded`:**
 - **Assumption**: The seller will immediately see the payment and begin fulfillment (shipping goods, providing service, etc.)
 - **Simplified Model**: We do NOT track "seller shipped" as a separate on-chain state to keep the program simple
-- **Consequence**: The 7-day expiration timer starts from funding, not from a hypothetical "shipment confirmation"
+- **Consequence**: The confirmation timer starts from funding (duration is configurable), not from a hypothetical "shipment confirmation"

 This design trusts that sellers will act in good faith once funds are escrowed.
 If the seller never ships, the buyer can:
 1. Raise a dispute before expiration